 Are you worried you don't have enough experience to interview for a management role?
 You may be more qualified than you think.

 Knowing how to interview for a management position means knowing the right way to present both yourself and your experience during the job interview.
-Done well, a hiring manager will be convinced you're ready for management — even when your experience doesn't necessarily align with the job description.
+Done well, a hiring manager or employer will be convinced you're ready for management — even when your experience doesn't necessarily align with the job description.

 How to prepare for a management job interview